Warths/Rocksmith-Scene-Switcher/README.md

 Before using this software, you need to be sure about 3 things :
 - You have OBS WebSocket plugin installed in OBS Studio
 - You have Rocksniffer running with the API enabled
-- That OBS Studio is running (Well..
+- OBS Studio is running (Well..
 Otherwise the Scene Switcher will manifest its displeasure)

 Go download the latest executable version on [the release section !](https://github.com/Warths/Rocksmith-Scene-Switcher/releases)